Minghao-Zheng/First-project-of-FDS/Project1/Readme.txt

 How to run the executive file?
-1. If you have VSCode
+1. If you have VSCode and would like to run the code in it.

 I'd recommend you to configure in the way below.